 Rhode Island’s Renewable Energy Growth (RE Growth) Program is a performance-based incentive (PBI) offered through SolarWise Rhode Island that offers financial benefits to National Grid customers who install solar on their home.
 PBIs pay owners of solar energy systems for the electricity produced by their system.
 PBIs help system owners recover the costs of installing a solar energy system and earn an attractive return.

-RE Growth for residential customers
+Renewable Energy Growth program for residential customers

 For residential customers, the RE Growth PBI takes the form of a bill credit and a cash payment, and is based on the number of kilowatt-hours (kWhs) generated in a given month.